chevah/geck/content/defects-tech-debt.rst

 Sometimes your experience tells you that a section of code is not right and that it can be implemented as re-usable section.
-When you only had one use case for that code is very hard to create a generalized / re-usable version and something trying to do that is wrong as you most probably ain't gonna need that.
+When you only have one use case for that code, it becomes very hard to create a generalized / re-usable version, and sometimes trying to do that is wrong as you most probably ain't gonna need that.
-Then it comes the second use cases which provides a hint that the section should be re-factored for reusal.
+Then it comes the second use cases which provides a hint that the section should be re-factored for reuse.
 If you know how to refactor it then just go ahead.
 If you have doubts about how to refactor it, try to do your best and mark the section as tech-debt.
-As more use cases are gathered you should have a better understanding of the requirements and refactor it in a better way.
+As more use cases are gathered, you should have a better understanding of the requirements and refactor it in a better way.
-The tech-debt marker will inform the person which tries to re-use that code for a 3rd or 4th use case not to try to hard to create it's code to work with the existing re-usable component, but to consider refactoring the re-usable component itself so that it provide a clean re-usable API.
+The tech-debt marker will inform the person which tries to re-use that code for a 3rd or 4th use case not to try too hard to create his code to work with the existing re-usable component, but to consider refactoring the re-usable component itself so that it provide a clean re-usable API.

-We are not blocking a release due to a tech-debt.
+We are not blocking a release due to tech-debt.

 Shared code and refactoring for code reusal
 ===========================================

-While working on a task you might identify a piece of code which you think that it might be reused at a later time with a future feature.
+While working on a task you might identify a piece of code which you think might be reused at a later time with a future feature.

-Based on the principle of not coding for things that you don't need yet, don't try to implement interfaces, decorators just yet.
+Based on the principle of not coding for things that you don't need yet, don't try to implement interfaces or decorators just yet.

-Implement your current task using the most simple thing that you can get.
+Implement your current task using the simplest method you can think of.

 If you have an idea about how the code might be refactored for reusal, just create a ticket (an maybe a FIXME marker) and describe the design.

 You will need at least 2 other places from which a code is reused to assert the quality of an interface / shared code.
-Is better to wait for more real use cases before designing a shared code.
+It is better to wait for more real use cases before designing a shared code.

 FIXME Markers
 =============

-We use the `FIXME:1234:` marker to signal and acknowledge a section of code which was created as a tech-debt.
+We use the `FIXME:1234:` marker to signal and acknowledge a section of code which was created as tech-debt.
 We will leave the tech-debt unpaid and will try to pay it next time we hit an issue with that section of code.

-Only **FIXME** marker is used followed by ticket ID.
-No TODO, XXX or other markers.
+Only use **FIXME** markers followed by ticket ID.
+Don't use TODO, *** or other markers.

 Technical debt comments will always have an attached ticket ID and will use the following format.
-Comments will come on a new lines.
+Comments will come on new lines.
 Adapt this to the style of comments used in the specific language::

     # FIXME:1234: